Chief Executive Officer,

 Through Wendell’s leadership, ARCHS has achieved numerous national and regional awards including four “What’s Right with the Region” honors by FOCUS St. Louis.

-Wendell currently serves on the Steering Committee for Kids Win Missouri and on the Board of Directors of Gateway Center for Giving.
+Wendell currently serves on the Steering Committee for Kids Win Missouri and on the Board of Directors of Philanthropy Missouri.
 He is a member of 100 Black Men of Metro St. Louis, a life member of Kappa Alpha Psi Fraternity, Inc., serving as the Treasurer of the Belleville-O’Fallon, Illinois Graduate Chapter.

 Wendell has served on the boards of the After School for All Partnership for St. Louis (ASAP), Missouri KIDS Count, St. Louis Mayor’s Task Force on Youth and Families, and the State of Missouri Pre-K Readiness Panel.
 He is a 2008 graduate of the FOCUS St. Louis Leadership program.